Spanish profanity: Polla

-Polla (lit. 'female pollo ie chicken' or 'hen') is used in Spain, Nicaragua, El Salvador and to a lesser extent in Puerto Rico.
+Polla (lit. 'female pollo i.e. chicken' or 'hen') is used in Spain, Nicaragua, El Salvador and to a lesser extent in Puerto Rico.
 It is also used to mean a (young) female (similar to "chick").
 Some years ago, in Costa Rica, the term jupa de pollo ("head of a chicken") was popular slang for "penis".
 The term todo el jupa de pollo was a popular way to say "the whole shebang", "the full Monty" or "it's complete now".
 In Spain, to say that something, especially a situation or an arrangement, is la polla is to have a high opinion of it.
 Esto es la polla.
 El hotel está al lado de la playa y además es muy barato means "This is fucking great.
 The hotel is close to the beach and it's cheap, too."
 In Spain, it also means penis or cock.
 Common expression in Spain is anything to the effect of hace lo que le sale de la polla ("does whatever comes out of his penis"), meaning "does whatever the fuck he/she wants".
 It can be used as a vulgar generic filler, as well as a boastful self-reference (similar to the English "That shit" or "I'm the shit").
 For example, ¡Soy la polla! (lit.
 'I'm the hen!') means "I'm very good at it!"

 References to the female breasts

 Although less used as profanity, some words for the bust can also be used derogatorily or humorously.
-Among them, some noteworthy are peras (i.e. pears), perolas (i.e. pearls), mingas, tatas, tetas, tetamen, tetitas, tetazas, tetorras, tetotas, tetarracas, tetuzas, tetacas, teturras, tetungas, tetillas, bufas, bufarras, bufarracas, bufoncias, mamelungas, mamelones, domingas, bubalongas, babungas, pechugas, peritas, mamellas, tetolas, gemelas, pechamen, melones, lolas, or chichis.
+Among them, some noteworthy are peras (lit. 'pears'), perolas (lit. 'pearls'), mingas, tatas, tetas, tetamen, tetitas, tetazas, tetorras, tetotas, tetarracas, tetuzas, tetacas, teturras, tetungas, tetillas, bufas, bufarras, bufarracas, bufoncias, mamelungas, mamelones, domingas, bubalongas, babungas, pechugas, peritas, mamellas, tetolas, gemelas, pechamen, melones, lolas, or chichis.